ValveSoftware/counter-strike_rules_and_regs/tournament-operation-requirements.md

 1.2 **"Roster"** shall be a collection of five specific Athletes, irrespective of their current or later association with a given Team organization.

-1.3 **"Qualified Roster(s)"** shall mean any Roster that has been selected to appear in the Tournament in accordance with the procedures defined herein.
+1.3 **"Invited Roster(s)"** shall mean any Roster that has been invited to appear in the Tournament in accordance with the procedures defined herein.

+1.4 **"Participating Roster(s)"** shall mean the five Athletes that participate in the Tournament in accordance with the procedures defined herein.

-1.4 **"Direct VRS Invite"** shall mean a method of selecting Qualified Rosters from the VRS.
+1.5 **"Direct VRS Invite"** shall mean a method of selecting Rosters from the VRS.

-1.5 **"Ranked Tournament"** shall mean a Tournament for which the outcome generates data used by the Valve Regional Standings to determine the relative performance of Rosters.
+1.6 **"Ranked Tournament"** shall mean a Tournament for which the outcome generates data used by the Valve Regional Standings to determine the relative performance of Rosters.

-1.6 **"Unranked Tournament"** shall mean a Tournament for which the outcome does not generate data used by the Valve Regional Standings to determine the relative performance of Rosters.
+1.7 **"Unranked Tournament"** shall mean a Tournament for which the outcome does not generate data used by the Valve Regional Standings to determine the relative performance of Rosters.

-1.7 **"Main Stage"** shall mean the stage of a Tournament past which no Rosters enter (i.e., Rosters are only eliminated past this point).
+1.8 **"Main Stage"** shall mean the stage of a Tournament past which no Rosters enter (i.e., Rosters are only eliminated past this point).

-1.8 **"Open Qualifier"** shall mean a stage of the Tournament that is open to the public.
+1.9 **"Open Qualifier"** shall mean a stage of the Tournament that is open to the public.

-1.9 **"Announcement Date"** shall mean the date on which a Tournament is announced to the public.
+1.10 **"Announcement Date"** shall mean the date on which a Tournament is announced to the public.

-1.10 **"Invite Date"** shall be the date on which the invitations to Rosters for a given Tournament are being sent out.
+1.11 **"Invite Date"** shall be the date on which the invitations to Rosters for a given Tournament are being sent out.

-1.11 **"Tournament Dates"** shall mean the entire period of the Tournament, spanning from its start date to its end date, and includes all days during which Rosters could be required to be present (e.g., for matches, media, meetings, or other Tournament-related activities).
+1.12 **"Tournament Dates"** shall mean the entire period of the Tournament, spanning from its start date to its end date, and includes all days during which Rosters could be required to be present (e.g., for matches, media, meetings, or other Tournament-related activities).